mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 I believe this produces a trail culture that is quite different to the NOBO experience.
 There is very little "party culture".
 Sometimes you will find yourself rushing through experiences that you wished you had longer to take in and enjoy.
 Self discipline is important.
 You might feel guilty when you're not walking (a feeling that stayed with me even after I finished the trail)!

-There are also real positives that come from being part of the SOBO community.
+There are also real benefits that come from being part of the SOBO community.
 Most people are there because of a specific reason to go South, not just by default.
-Anecdotally I would say the level of experience and preparedness is higher.
+Anecdotally I would say the level of experience and preparation is higher.
 I had a really great time meeting people that had a focus and drive that matched my own.

 I didn't really see any large Trail Families.
 Most people I met were looking for some degree of solitude, which would allow them better to connect with the surrounding nature.
-Several times I ran into oncoming NOBOs who travelled in groups of 8 to 12, which felt completely anathema as a SOBO.
+Several times I ran into oncoming NOBOs who travelled in groups of 8 to 12, something that would look out of place for SOBOers.
 Many SOBO hikers I spoke to really valued their independence and didn't want to compromise their drive to reach the Southern Terminus.
 If their group was walking too slow, it was time to push on ahead alone.
 You'll always meet more hikers ahead of you.

-I don't want to make a value judgement.
-Different experiences are right for different people.
-Make a conscious decision - what am I looking for from my thru-hike?

 # Choosing a Start Date